 I am a sketchbook artist and writer, who moonlights as a digital producer at a venerable advertising agency in New York City.
-Previously, I worked in the animation, design, and post production industry for 14 years.
+I've worked in the advertising, animation, design, digital, and post production industries for 15 years.
 In 2002, I won an Emmy Award for Motion Design, and in 2009, I won the Global Grand Prize in Motion Design at the Cut & Paste Design Competition.
 I live with my family in New Jersey.

 THE ZOMBIE HUNTERS